The unemployment rate remained steady in August, coming in at 4.2 per cent, but employment growth remained ahead of market expectations at 47,000.

 Data released by the Australian Bureau of Statistics (ABS) on Thursday showed that the number of unemployed people fell by around 10,000.

-Kate Lamb, ABS head of labour statistics commented: “The growth in employment increased the employment-to-population ratio by 0.1 percentage point to 64.3 per cent, which is just below the November 2023 historical high of 64.4 per cent.”
+Kate Lamb, ABS head of labour statistics, commented: “The growth in employment increased the employment-to-population ratio by 0.1 percentage point to 64.3 per cent, which is just below the November 2023 historical high of 64.4 per cent.

-“While the number of unemployed people fell slightly to 627,000 in August, it has risen by around 45,000 people since the end of 2023,” Lamb added.
+“While the number of unemployed people fell slightly to 627,000 in August, it has risen by around 45,000 people since the end of 2023,” Lamb said.

 Seasonally adjusted monthly hours worked rose by 0.4 per cent, slightly stronger than the 0.3 per cent rise in employment.